TimVanDeKerkhof5/natural_computing_2020/Bagging/Credit/ReadMe.md

 In the csv it is possible to see the results from the script.

 Unfortunately the loading bars used while training failed to save and thus are showing up weirdly inside the jupyter.
+The script is based upon the following kernel: https://www.kaggle.com/shep312/deep-learning-in-tf-with-upsampling-lb-758